rss logo

 Revoking certificate

-In case certificates have been compromised (a user laptop has been stolen) or if a user no longer works for the company, it may be useful to know how to revoke a certificate.
+If certificates have been compromised (e.g. a user's laptop has been stolen) or if a user no longer works for the company, it can be useful to know how to revoke a certificate to render its use useless.

 Old method with old versions of easy-rsa